directvt/vtm/readme.md

 The list of main menu items can be extended using the `VTM_CONFIG=...` environment variable.
 This variable should contain a list of items as inside the `<config selected=_selected_id_> ... </config>` block.

-Arguments can be specified without quotes if there are no spaces in the string.
+Arguments can be specified without quotes if there are no spaces.

 #### Character escapes